12/21/04 Newsletter (below it are two previous newsletters on this issue):

 taste and habit, should be ashamed.
 We are teaching children to be predators,

-carnivores, mean, cruel and numb to the most unspeakable agony we would never wish
+carnivores, mean, cruel and numb to the most unspeakable agony we would never

 upon ourselves.